Extras Cover

 Percentage benefits calculates the benefits as a percentage.
 For example, you might receive 100% back from general dental care or 70% back from your physio treatment.
 So if a single physio session is charged at $100 you will get back $70 of the total cost.

+The advantage of percentage benefits is that you’ll know what percentage you’ll be reimbursed regardless of the bill from the health care service.
 A downside of this method is that you’re unable to prioritise particular services as the percentage benefit is applied to all services under your policy.
 However, you may be able to agree on a higher premium in exchange for a higher percentage rebate.

 • 2.
 Set Benefits